yuchaojiang/yuchaojiang.github.io/index.md

 ###  Background

-I obtained my Ph.D. degree in Genomics and Computational Biology from the University of Pennsylvania in 2017 working with Dr. Nancy R. Zhang (advisor) and Dr. Mingyao Li.
+I obtained my Ph.D. in Genomics and Computational Biology from the University of Pennsylvania in 2017 working with [Dr. Nancy R. Zhang](https://statistics.wharton.upenn.edu/profile/nzh/) (advisor) and [Dr. Mingyao Li](http://www.med.upenn.edu/apps/faculty/index.php/g275/p8122973).
 I obtained my M.A. in Statistics from the University of Pennsylvania in 2014 and my B.S. from Cornell University in 2012.
 I started as an Assistant Professor of Biostatistics and Genetics at UNC Chapel Hill in July 2017.

 ### Research